allaitim/multivariate-multi-steps-time-series-forecasting/README.md

 functions -- is the lstm model and helper functions;

-saveautots -- contain the forecasted data for 20 days by model from autots library.
+saveautots -- contain the forecasted data for 20 days by model from autots library;

-model-multi --contain the results of the training the lstm model
+model-multi --contain the results of the training the lstm model.

 To apply the model to a different dataset, use the train.py scripts;  n_stepsin and n_stepsout can be rewritten depending on the application.